avasay/avasay.github.io/_posts/2019-11-04-RSS-Feed-Caching-CSharp.markdown

 1. button is clicked
 2. application reads the RSS feed from the specified website
-3. application caches the RSS data in the server, **countdown begins!**.
+3. application caches the RSS data in the server, expiration **countdown** begins!.
-4. application **returns the feed to the browser to be displayed in iframe**
+4. application displays XML feed in iframe
 5. cache expires in the server after a specified time and RSS data is removed from the cache
 6. application re-reads and re-caches RSS data again --- this ensures feed is updated

 #### **What happens when you click "Get Feed" again?**

 You can click "Get Feed" over and over and it will return to you what's already in the cache, provided cache has not expired.
-Otherwise, when the countdown ends (my 60 seconds is finished), the program goes back to #5 steps above, RSS data is re-loaded and re-cached --- and countdown begins again.
+Otherwise, when the countdown ends (my 60 seconds finishes), the program goes back to step #5 above, RSS data is re-loaded and re-cached --- and countdown begins again.